Le Studio: History

-In 1988 Perry and Brandeis sold the studio, and Perry retired in the early 1990s.
+In 1988, Perry and Brandeis sold the studio, and Perry retired in the early 1990s.
 The studio, by then called Studio Morin Heights, was acquired in 1993 by L'Equipe Spectra, an entertainment company best known for the Montreal International Jazz Festival which also had a number of local artists on record.
 Rush and other bands continued to do their tracking there.
-The new owners also built a new studio room, called "Far Side", which offered a digital RADAR audio recorder and allowed local bands with modest budgets to benefit from the amenities.
+The new owners also built an expansion to the building, called the "Far Side", which featured a digital RADAR audio recorder and video production suite, as well as an expanded recreational and living space which allowed local bands with modest budgets to benefit from the amenities.

+The studio was shut down in March 2003 by Spectra.
 The 233 acre site was listed for sale in July 2007, with an asking price of Can$2.45 million.
-The studio was shut down in March 2003 by Spectra.
-The property remained for sale until 2009, when the land was purchased with the intent to convert the area to a retreat and spa.
-However, it remained unoccupied, falling into disrepair and was vandalized many times.
+The property remained for sale until 2009, when the land was purchased with the intent to convert the area to a retreat and spa, but this never eventuated.
+The complex remained unoccupied and gradually deteriorated, and was broken into and vandalized many times.
 A US $2.4 million kickstarter campaign was begun in 2015 to rebuild Le Studio, but only $4,000 was pledged.

-On 11 August 2017, the studio's building was partially destroyed by a fire in a suspected case of arson.
-The residential area of the studio was completely destroyed.
-The recording area still stood but was severely damaged.
+On 11 August 2017, the building was partially destroyed by a fire in a suspected case of arson.
+The residential area of the studio was completely destroyed, while the original recording area still stood but was severely damaged.
 Geddy Lee of Rush told the CBC, "it was truly a part of the great Canadian landscape... and literally a home away from home for us.
 It will always have a special place in our hearts."
-In October 2020, the remaining parts of the building were demolished.
+In October 2020, the remaining parts of the building were demolished, and the now empty site was cleared and put on the market in 2021.

-Other international artists to record at Le Studio include Nazareth, The Police, Sting, Cat Stevens, The Bee Gees, Keith Richards, Kim Mitchell and Bryan Adams.
-In January 1992 Celine Dion recorded "With This Tear", a song written by Prince and produced by Walter Afanasieff for her Celine Dion album.
+Other notable music artists to have recorded at Le Studio include Asia, Barenaked Ladies, Bryan Adams, Cat Stevens, Chicago, Keith Richards, Kim Mitchell, Nazareth, Queensrÿche, Rainbow, Sarah McLachlan, and Sting.
+In January 1992, Celine Dion recorded "With This Tear", a song written by Prince and produced by Walter Afanasieff for her self-titled album Celine Dion.